 Be respectful of the situation

-Many donors may be unfamiliar with your nonprofit and the main reason they’re donating is to honor the person who passed away.
+Many donors may be unfamiliar with your nonprofit and the main reason they’re donating is to memorialize the person who passed away.
 Avoid overwhelming them with tons of additional information about your cause — keep your thank you letters focused on the legacy of the person who passed.

 In addition, make sure your follow-up cadence for memorial donors is different from the steps you take for other types of donors.
 Again, these donors might not have a personal affinity for your cause or a strong desire to learn about your mission at the present moment.
 Keep your follow-up communications limited and respectful.
 You can send a message on the anniversary of the memorial donation to reiterate your gratitude and provide a brief update on your organization’s activities.